ruocensong/TRGN_Assignment4/README.md

 2. ```cd TRGN_Assignment4``` into the directary.
 3. ```mv ensg2hugo.py ~/bin/.``` to save the program in it.
 4. Run the programe ```./ensg2hugo.py -f[0-9] Your_file.csv >Your_file.hugo.csv```, an option “-f [0-9]” where -f2 would pick the 2nd column.
 If there is no “-f” then the first column is used.

+## Notice

+The Ensembl gene name which are not in the Homo_sapiens.GRCh37.75.gtf, but are in your files.
+These names will be changed as "Nan".